-In this necklace, you can see there are huge gems.
+In this necklace, you can see that there are huge gems.
 So the main challenge was to keep the piece light in terms of weight.
 When I first received these stones, my idea was to create different rings, because each large stone can be a ring or a pendant.
-But when I learned that the theme was Barocko, I thought that I could use all of these gems together because they are different but similar in a way so they work together.
+But when I learned that the theme was Barocko, I thought that I could use all of these gems together because even though they are different, in a way they work together.
 The main challenge here was to not have a piece that was too heavy.
 So we used different cuts around the stones – we have baguettes that are full of life – small mirrors surrounding the stones.
 It is 600-carats in total.

 What is your favourite piece among this collection?

-I am in love with this collection as you can imagine, but this time a piece that I love the most is a ring: The Joyful Colour.
+I am in love with this collection as you can imagine, but this time a piece that I loved the most is a ring: The Joyful Colour.
 I want this ring for myself!
 This is my favourite piece and something that I would wear.
 At the beginning, I saw this stone when it was rough.
-It is a green tourmaline and if you look closely you’ll see there is a little bit of yellow inside.
+It is a green tourmaline and if you look closely you’ll see that there is a little bit of yellow inside.
 When I saw the rough stone I told the owner that it was this yellow colour that I wanted; not green with a touch of blue, but green with a touch of yellow.
-So he found a way to cut the stone with a little bit of yellow inside and we created this ring.
+So he found a way to cut the stone to show this yellow and we created the ring.
 The necklace that goes with it is inspired by a vintage piece but it is much easier to wear than the original.

 What were some of the monuments in Rome that inspired these creations?